6.6 Social inclusion through education and training

 A society of equal opportunities as a development direction exists to encourage the fulfilment of the principle "No one should be excluded" under the Framework for the Realization of Sustainable Development Goals in BiH in 2020.

-Specific support measures providing quality education for all pupils, both those with disabilities and for gifted pupils at all levels of education is one of the most pressing issues related to inclusion in BiH.
+Specific support measures providing quality education for all pupils, both those with disabilities and for gifted pupils at all levels of education, is one of the most pressing issues related to inclusion in BiH.

 Groups that are considered most vulnerable due to various forms of exclusion from education and within it, are children with special needs (physical or mental disabilities), Roma children, children of other ethnic minorities, children of returnees, socially vulnerable children, children from rural areas, children and young drug addicts, children with learning and conduct difficulties, children and young people in conflict with the law, as well as specially gifted and talented children.

-However, children with multiple disabilities are perhaps the most vulnerable group.
+Children with multiple disabilities are perhaps the most vulnerable group.
 They are mainly referred to special purpose and social institutions.
 Only a small number of them attend regular schools.

 Excluded groups that have yet to be considered encompass abused children, children with chronic diseases, epilepsy, children with metabolic disorders, sleep and nutrition disorders.
 Groups that are considered most vulnerable due to various forms of exclusion from education and within it are children with special needs (physical or mental disabilities) according to the Eurydice BiH.